 The are no golden settings to achieve maximum performance for all cases, as performance is application and system dependent.
-This chapter contains general guidelines that should be considered when configuring System Cache and other IP cores to improve performance.
+This chapter contains general guidelines for consideration when configuring System Cache and other IP cores to improve performance.

 AXI Data Widths